geoscixyz/em/content/case_histories/mt_isa/survey.rst

 The :ref:`detectability <surveyDetectability>` property of a given survey depends mainly on its ability to inject electrical currents into the mineralization zone.
 The geologic structures at Mount Isa are primarily steeply dipping geological units striking north-south.
-This is illustrated in the geologic section ?Fig 98? and the representative conductivity model ?fig99?.
+This is illustrated in the :ref:`geologic section<Geology_Section>` and the representative :ref:`conductivity model<Cond_Section>`.

 This alternating sequence of high and low conductivity is an important factor to consider during survey design.
-To better understand this particular setting, we simulate the flow of current through the expected geology.
-The solid lines show the direction of the currents and the relative thickness of the lines gives some indiction of the magnitude of the currents.
+To better understand this particular setting, we simulate the flow of current through the expected geology :ref:`below<Mt_Isa_Simulation>`.
+The arrow lines show the direction of the currents due to a moving source at the surface.
 The thin vertical conductors and resistors respectively attract or repel the currents.
 The best flow into the mineralisation (represented as the circular, conductive body) occurs when the pole is located near 11650, at the eastern edge of the vertical resistive unit (Eastern Quartz Volcanic).
 The currents are observed to alter their flow paths to penetrate the body.
 It is also important to note the channeling of currents that occurs because of the conductive Breakaway Shale.
 Indeed for the dipole-pole case, where the current electrode is beyond the Breakaway Shale (around 12350), the current flows directly into the Breakaway Shale and potentials measured to the west of the shale are small.
 We will see this problem arise in the :ref:`next chapter <mt_isa_data_ip>`.

 .. _Mt_Isa_Simulation:
 .. list-table:: : DCR simulation over a synthetic Mt.
-Isa conductivity model with (top) and without (bottom) the conductive mineralized zone.
-Positive (red) and negative (blue) charge built-ups are shown.
+Isa conductivity model without (top) and with (bottom) the conductive mineralized zone.
+Conductivity values for the different rock units are representative of the geology at Mt Isa.
    :header-rows: 0
    :widths: 10
    :stub-columns: 0